 Since then Nicki has presented numerous factual/entertainment programmes and established herself as one of the UK’s most popular and versatile presenters.

-These include – BBC’s Escape To The Country, Wanted Down Under, I Escaped To The Country, City Hospital, Escape To The Sun, The Morning Show, Sunday Style, Castle In The Country, BBC Breakfast News, Holiday.
-Holiday 10 Best, Holiday’s At Home, The Day Team At Chatsworth, the RHS Chelsea Flower Show, Escape To The Continent, Made In LA for Sky, Soapstar Superchef and Best Ever Worst Auditions both for ITV1.
+These include – BBC’s Escape To The Country, Wanted Down Under, I Escaped To The Country, City Hospital, Escape To The Sun, The Morning Show, Sunday Style, Castles In The Country, BBC Breakfast News, Holiday, Holiday 10 Best, Holiday’s At Home, The Day Team At Chatsworth, the RHS Chelsea Flower Show, Escape To The Continent, Made In LA for Sky, Soapstar Superchef and Best Ever Worst Auditions both for ITV.

 A highlight of Nicki’s career came when she was chosen to take part in BBC1’s Sport Relief showjumping programming Only Fools On Horses, eventually coming second.
 She also partnered Christopher Biggins on Let’s Dance For Comic relief.
 In 2008 Nicki re-united with her ex-Pop Idol judges Pete Waterman and Neil Fox and showed her comedy side on Peter Kay’s Britain’s Got The Pop Factor…And Possibly A New Celebrity Jesus Christ Soapstar Superstar Strictly On Ice.
 The special was a ratings smash and she went on to perform with Peter on The Royal Variety Show in front of Her Majesty The Queen.

 Nicki is a proud Ambassador for British Dressage and a keen and active supporter of Teenage Cancer Trust, Childline and Nordoff Robbins Music Therapy.